scoulomb/myPublicCloud/General/cloud_iass-pass-saas.md

     - We managed node but can use template image (we will have to manage nodes, patch etc)
     - it is a pay as you go model
 - Containers (PaaS, CaaS)
-    - AKS (we can access nodes but they are managed by platform including software patch, it is not serverless)
+    - AKS (we can access nodes (VM scale set) but they are managed by platform including software patch, it is not serverless)
     - ACI (serverless CaaS: we can NOT access nodes and they are managed for us)
         - https://medium.com/asos-techblog/serverless-on-azure-b12bc282304a
         - https://docs.microsoft.com/en-us/azure/container-instances/container-instances-overview